 Most thermally conductive adhesives have a thermal conductivity of 1.25 W/mK, which was too low for the redesigned board and the high heat it would generate.
 The project engineer began sourcing a new adhesive and turned to Appli-Tec’s Appli-Thane® 7300.

-A urethane-based, ASTM E595 adhesive, Appli-Thane 7300 met the engineer’s requirement for a 2.5 W/mK thermally conductive urethane.
+A urethane-based, low outgassing (ASTM E595) adhesive, Appli-Thane 7300 met the engineer’s requirement for a 2.5 W/mK thermally conductive urethane.
 The adhesive met other requirements as well, including a >4 hour pot life due to being dispensed robotically.

 Other required properties that Appli-Thane 7300 met included: